 Considering the very short runtime, the songs are in abundance and create a high ratio to the non-singing scenes.
 And naturally, there are one or two weaker tunes, but most of them are ear-worm classics.

 At 75 minutes, we spend enough time in Wonderland to warrant a complete story.
 Or collection of events.
 Alice in Wonderland is meant to be episodic.
 And it’s very dark and deranged at times, too.
-While many people find that those things make the movie harder to warm up to, it’s actually part of what makes it one of my favorite Disney films from the Walt era.
+While many people find that those things make the movie harder to warm up to, it’s actually part of what makes it one of my favorite Disney movies.
 An underrated piece of cinema.